5quirre1/Freakybob.site/README.md

-# This is a fork of Squirrel's Freakybob.site

 # I bought a freakybob domain.
 I don't know why, but I was destined for it. freakybob.site is just meant for a meme relating to a freaky spongebob!
 We are hoping to put some episodes and a music gallery!
 I hope you guys enjoy this project for as it is still being updated!